 1.1.
 The Pedagogical Council is a permanent governing body of an educational institution to consider the main issues of the educational process.

-The Pedagogical Council is created in all educational institutions where more than three teachers work.
+A pedagogical council is created in all educational institutions where more than three teachers work.

 2.1.
 The main tasks of the Pedagogical Council are:

-implementation public policy on education;
+implementation public policy on educational issues;

 2.2.
 The Pedagogical Council performs the following functions: